 Be sure to sprinkle the cheese topping on as soon as possible after the popping stops, while the popcorn is still hot, so it can melt a bit.
 But, if you really want to be healthy, I recommend topping the plain organic popcorn with Bragg Nutritional Yeast Seasoning.

-For easy stress free shopping, find some of the non-perishable ingredients for this recipe, including the Organic Season Salt and Bragg’s Nutritional Yeast Seasoning, in our Vitacost.com Healthy Living Shop or some of my “Featured Kitchen Favorites” in our Walmart.com Shop or our Amazon.com Shop.
-They contain links to online stores where I personally shop.
+For easy stress-free shopping, find some of the non-perishable ingredients for this recipe, including Organic Season Salt and Bragg’s Nutritional Yeast Seasoning, in our Vitacost.com Healthy Living Shop or try our Vitacost.com Personal Care & Tea Shop.

 The health benefits of popcorn come primarily from its impressive fiber content and its antioxidant, vitamin B complex, manganese, and magnesium content.
 It’s a natural whole grain, so it contains all of the fiber from its bran, which is great for your digestion.
 Enjoy popcorn regularly as a snack, but be sure to keep it clean.